 So, if we are capable of stopping the attacker effectively with a lower level of force or injury, we will.

 We will try to use the lowest level of force to effectively stop the threat from the assailant.

 What if either you or the criminal attackers have a weapon?
 A weapon is a big disparity of force factor.
 And your force-multiplier can be a great equalizer.

 Usually a person with a weapon will try to conceal its presence.
 We use our situational awareness to detect whether they have a weapon.
 The weapon could be either within reach, on their person, or in their hand.

 Since a weapon in hand is the greatest threat, we try to see whether a weapon is in their hand.
-A common clue is that the person conceals one or both hands behind or otherwise out of sight.
+A clue may be that the person conceals one or both hands behind or otherwise out of sight.
 If it seems possible, a verbal command may be in order: “Drop the weapon!
 Now!”

 If you have a weapon, depending upon circumstances, you may choose to keep it hidden.
 Most trainers advocate keeping a weapon out of sight until it is necessary to use it.

 Exception to the general rule: Displaying a weapon as part of a warning to avoid injury could be reasonable, self-defense.

 The circumstances make all the difference.
 Be aware, however, that showing a weapon as a threat can lead to a “brandishing” assault charge.

 Perceived disparity of force, turns out to be wrong